SupahAmbition/ftpServer/README.md

 # Tyler's File Transfer Protocol Server

-This is a project maintained by Tyler Beverley (SupahAmbition) and Tyler Reiland (tylerreiland).
+This is a project maintained by Tyler Beverley (SupahAmbition).
 Currently the program is seperated into two, a server and a client application.
 In the future we will combine these two to be one program.

 Status of this Project: